-It was built by renowned architect Benjamin Henry Latrobe, who also designed Washington, DC’s White House and Capitol Building.
+It was built by renowned architect Benjamin Henry Latrobe, who designed Washington, DC’s White House and Capitol Building.

 The Basilica was dedicated in 1821 and served as a national shrine and a parish church.
 It is constructed using a conventional cross-plan and has a sizable dome in the middle.

 Several saints, Mother Theresa and Pope John Paul II have visited it.

 One of the basilica’s most remarkable features is the complex network of interconnecting vaults that comprise its central design concept: the massive rotunda and enormous Delorme dome at the center of its cruciform plan.

 Other significant elements include the interior Ionic columns surrounding the apse and supporting the galleries and the plastered coffered ceiling embellished with rosettes.

 The geometries of the outside form also express the inner areas.

 These features include the dome’s placement on an octagonal base at the building’s center and the modest outward tilt of the lateral walls, which also act as the foundation for the flanking towers, which are capped with onion domes and belfries.